Regina 11

 Regina de Jesús Betancourt Ramírez (born 16 December 1936) is a Colombian self-described mentalist, psychic, mystic, and faith healer who is better known to her followers as Regina 11.
 A now retired politician, she founded and led the Metapolitical Unitary Movement, a political party that carried her to be Councilwoman for the City Councils of Bogotá, Medellín, San Rafael, Une, Vetas, and California, as well as Deputy to the Departamental Assembly of Cundinamarca, and finally Senator of Colombia.
-In addition she ran as a candidate for President of Colombia in the Colombian presidential elections of 1986, 1990, and 1994.
+In addition, she ran as a candidate for President of Colombia in the Colombian presidential elections of 1986, 1990, and 1994.

 Personal life

 Regina de Jesús was born on 16 December 1936 in Concordia, Antioquia to Juan de Dios Betancourt and Ermilia Ramírez, the youngest of 18 children.
-When she was 17 years old she married Luis Restrepo, a merchant from Antioquia with whom she had four daughters, but who died when she was only 22.
+When she was 17 years old she married Luis Restrepo, a merchant from Antioquia with whom she had four daughters, but who died when she was 22.
 On 29 February 1968 she met Daniel Jay Liska Tikalsky, an American adventurer who had travelled by motorcycle from the Arctic Circle in Alaska down to Tierra del Fuego; they married later that year.
 With Liska she had one daughter, Johanna.
-She married a third time, this time on 17 October 2004 in Orlando, Florida to an American man she had met online, William Coraline, but the marriage was short lived, divorcing sixteen months later.
+She married a third time, this time on 17 October 2004 in Orlando, Florida to an American man she had met online, William Coraline, but the marriage was short lived; they divorced sixteen months later.